 A good mix of physical, communication, emission, computer, and network security together make up the concept of information security.
-No one security type can protect the company; therefore, the concept of total information security is critical to the success of the enterprise.
+No one security type can protect the company; therefore, the concept of total information security is critical to the enterprise's success.

-Before a discussion of what the various types of attacks there are, a general understanding of what an attack is must first be obtained.
-Simply put, an attack is any malicious or accidental disruption in the confidentiality, integrity, or availability of information and network resources.
-The four basic types of attacks are: Access, Modification, Denial of Service, and Repudiation.
+Before discussing the various types of attacks, you must first define a general understanding of an attack.
+An attack is any malicious disruption in the confidentiality, integrity, or availability of information and network resources.
+The four basic types of attacks are access, modification, denial of service, and repudiation.
 Attacks can come from many places, electronic, physical, or human.
-Electronic attacks may come from the external network (Internet) or the internal network (Intranet); physical attacks can come in the form of hardware/equipment sabotage or theft, and human attacks most often come in the form of social engineering.
+Electronic attacks may come from the external network (internet) or the internal network (intranet).
+Physical attacks come in hardware and equipment sabotage or theft, and human attacks most often come in social engineering.

-Access attacks are the unwanted or unintended access to protected or private information.
+Access attacks are unwanted or unintended access to protected or private information.

 Eavesdropping occurs when the attacker listens in on conversations they should not be privy to.
 This type of attack is most often done electronically.

-Interception is when the attacker positions herself between the sender and intended recipient.
-While a transmission is occurring, the attacker "intercepts" the data, views or stores the information, and sends it on to the intended party.
+Interception is when the attacker positions herself between the sender and the intended recipient.
+While a transmission occurs, the attacker "intercepts" the data, views or stores the information, and sends it to the intended party.

 Modification attacks are the unwanted or unintended modification of information by an attacker.

-Changes to existing information can be devastating to an individual or organization.
-The information in question is modified from its original state, thereby bringing into question all data contained on the compromised machine.
-Change attacks can occur to sensitive information such as student grades or employee salary, or public information such as information contained on a web page or teaching curriculum.
+Changes to existing information is devastating to an individual or organization.
+The information in question is modified from its original state, thereby questioning all compromised machines' data.
+Change attacks can occur to sensitive information such as student grades or employee salary, or public information such as information on a web page or teaching curriculum.